 Author: Luis Blanquez

 Luis Blanquez is an antitrust attorney at Bona Law with fifteen years of competition experience in different jurisdictions within the European Union such as Spain, France, Belgium and the UK.
-He lives in San Diego and is in the process of becoming a member of the California bar.
-He will be one of the very few attorneys in the world with significant actual experience in both US and EU competition law.

 Article 102 TFUE